 - Students are to observe the property rights of others and of the school.
 Theft, vandalism and unauthorized use of property are serious matters.
 Students will be held responsible for the destruction of property due to carelessness. - Students are to exhibit personal behavior appropriate to school. - 1.
 Adults are to be addressed as "Mr.", "Miss", "Mrs.", "Ms.", or "Coach" as appropriate. - 2.
 Good manners and respect for others, especially for speakers and performers are expected. - 3.
 Trash and recycling is to be properly disposed of in containers provided. - 4.
 Yelling, whistling and loud talk are to be avoided, especially in halls, classrooms and the cafeteria. - 5.
 Students need to remain in supervised areas at all times.
 All areas will be pointed out at the beginning of the school year. - 6.
 Students are to avoid writing on clothing or skin and may be asked to wash the writing off their skin and/or change into different clothing.

-- Students are to avoid actions liable to be disruptive to the educational environment. - Threats by a student to bring a weapon to school or threats to kill someone will be taken seriously.
+Students who continue to write on themselves or each other will have disciplinary consequences. - Students are to avoid actions liable to be disruptive to the educational environment. - Threats by a student to bring a weapon to school or threats to kill someone will be taken seriously.
 Appropriate consequences will result from such behaviors, or comments (verbal or written).